Julia Bryan is hosting DACZ AGM and 2023 Elections 2023-03-16 17:36:30 -0400

-The 2017 Democrats Abroad Czech Republic Annual General Meeting, which will include elections to the Executive Committee, will be held on Tuesday, March 28th at 7:00 PM.
-The meeting will be held at UNYP, Londýnská 41, Prague 2, near the Namesti Miru and I.P.
-Pavlova metro stops.
+The 2023 Democrats Abroad Czech Republic Annual General Meeting (AGM), which will include elections to the Executive Committee, will be held at 7pm on Tuesday, April 18, 2023 at UNYP, Londýnská 41, Prague 2.

-Nominations for an office shall be made in writing sent to the NEC.
+Nominations for an office shall be made in writing and sent to the EC.
 A member may nominate themselves.
-The NEC may also make nominations directly.
-Nominations should be sent to the NEC by notifying the Committee via email at [email protected] by no later than February 27, 2017.
+The EC may also make nominations directly.
+Nominations should be sent to the EC by notifying the Committee via email at [email protected] by no later than April 4, 2023.

 A statement supporting the nomination may also be included.
 It should be no longer than one page.
-The NEC will issue the nominating report no later than February 28, 2017.
+The EC will issue the nominating report no later than April 8, 2023.
 The nominating report will include nominations, nominee statements (if any), and full proxy voting guidelines.
-Elections will be conducted by vote of those present at the AGM.

 Google map and directions